xmarduel/meschach_ef/README.md

 - lots of graphics possibilities (1D, 2D: interactiv with xt window), 1D, 2D, 3D: vtk, silo etc.
 - Input parameters in JSON format (json schema for the structure od the parameters - see the demos).

+Hopefully a framework with which beginners can learn how to solve FE problems.

 As Xcode project (10.1) for macOS 10.14 - maybe you have to adapt the project in order to compile it locally.

 External libs to compile separately.